 THEN BECOMING PARTLY CLOUDY.
 LOWS IN THE LOWER 60S.

 PARTLY CLOUDY IN THE EVENING

-THEN BECOMING MOSTLY CLEAR.
-LOWS IN THE UPPER 60S.
+THEN BECOMING MOSTLY CLOUDY.
+LOWS IN THE LOWER 60S.

 Medium & Long Range Outlook For North Carolina

 6 TO 10 DAY 8 TO 14 DAY 30 DAY 90 DAY

 OCT 30-NOV 3 NOV 1-NOV 7 NOV NOV-JAN

 ....
 Medium and long range outlooks provided by NCEP/K. Thomas Priddy